popcron/console/README.md

 - .NET Framework 4.5

 ## Unity
-To install for use unity, download the contents of the unity branch.
+To install for use in Unity, download the contents of the unity branch.
 A Console class is provided as a small wrapper for the parser.
 Use the `~` key to open the console.

 If using 2018.3.x, you can add a new entry to the manifest.json file in your Packages folder: